 lighty + mod_fastcgi made that server farm a lot smaller than it would be with the equivalent Apache setup. :)

-#9 Updated by Olaf-van-der-Spek almost 7 years ago
+#9 Updated by Olaf-van-der-Spek about 7 years ago

 I updated the docs so at least they are correct now :)

 How does mod_proxy do this?
 I'm sure proxies aren't limited to IP addresses.

 #12 Updated by gstrauss about 1 year ago

 - Subject changed from mod_fastcgi doesn not accept hostnames for 'host'.
 This is not according to Docs:ModFastCGI to mod_fastcgi doesn't accept hostnames for 'host'.
 This is not according to Docs:ModFastCGI

 I verified that the docs state to use IP address string:

 Yes, mod_fastcgi, mod_scgi, and mod_proxy all require IP address string for host.
 None use DNS.